 How do you go about preventing such a lawsuit from happening?
 Here are our top pieces of advice for bringing, and keeping, your site in compliance with ADA regulations, a worthwhile investment to avoid the hassle and cost of a potential ADA lawsuit.

 - Test.
 Then test again.
-Once the website update is complete, it needs to be retested to ensure compliance.
+Once the website remediation is complete, it needs to be retested to ensure compliance.
 First, test with the same software used for the initial scan.
 Then, it should be tested by an actual disabled person, as this is the absolute best way to be certain your website passes a real life test.

 - Draft an Accessibility Statement.
 This statement is incredibly important; it’s either a public information page, or section of a page, that outlines your policies and intent to be as accessible as possible.
 An Accessibility Statement should be written in a more personal and empathetic way than other statements or policies on the website.
 If done correctly, it will assure all site visitors that you’re making a genuine effort to provide full and equitable access to your site.
 It may even prevent an ADA lawsuit if you were to fall out of compliance for some reason.

 - Deploy your now-compliant website.
 The remediated website will replace the inaccessible one.
 If you opted to build an alternate ADA compliant site, it will reside in the same place as your standard version, with a very clear link to it for disabled persons to access.
 Once the site is live, you should run another automated test as well.